 As Chief Technology Officer (CTO), Michael Johnson is responsible for the leadership of Xplore’s product development, procurement, and manufacturing organizations.
 Previously, Michael held COO and Senior Vice President of Product Development positions at Motion Computing.

 Johnson's experience includes seventeen years in product development at Apple Computer.
 Over that time, he led teams in the creation of both mobile and desktop products, managed key supplier relationships and served on the task force of several key Apple initiatives.
 In his most recent role at Apple, Johnson was the director of consumer desktop products, which focused on the design and development of the iMac and Mac Mini line of products.
 Johnson also was instrumental in leading the project to migrate the Mac platform from PowerPC processors to Intel processors.

 Earlier in his career, Johnson was instrumental in the design of Atari’s line of personal computers.
 Johnson received his bachelor’s in electronic engineering from California Polytechnic State University.

 With more than 25 years of sales, marketing and general management experience, Poulin has served in leadership roles across a broad range of startup and well-established organizations.
-Knowledgeable across all channels of distribution, and with diverse experience across hardware, software, and services businesses, Poulin has led teams through phases of rapid growth and transformational change.
-Most recently, he served as Vice President of Sales for Virtual Bridges, an Austin-based startup focused on the desktop virtualization space.
-He has also held executive positions with Compaq, American Power Conversion (APC), Hoover’s, and several software/hardware startups.
+Knowledgeable across all channels of distribution, and with diverse experience across hardware, software, and services businesses, Poulin has led teams through phases of rapid growth and transformational change.Prior experiences include executive roles a Compaq Computer Corporation, American Power Conversion (APC), Hoover’s, and several software/hardware startups.